gicking/STM8_Fault-Tolerant_SW/README.md

   - Timeout period and closed window and can be configured individually by SW between 768µs and 49.2ms @ 16MHz

   - Optional activation by boot-ROM via [option bytes](#option-bytes), see e.g. [STM8S207K8 datasheet](https://www.st.com/resource/en/datasheet/stm8s207k8.pdf), section 8.
-Default after reset is 49.2ms timeout and no closed window
+Default timeout after reset is 393.6ms @ 2MHz without closed window

+  - If WWDG is activated via option bytes and a RAM test is used which takes longer than 393ms, WWDG must be serviced within the RAM test, see [RAM test](#ram-test) notes

   - By setting the closed window to maximum, WWDG can be configured as a timeout watchdog.
 This is more convenient but less safe